-You can help by informing your transport manager and customers in advance that your journey may be affected by bad weather.
+You can help by informing your manager and customers in advance that your journey may be affected by bad weather.

 Planning ahead and knowing your approximate journey time is essential during winter.
 You should plan your route in detail, identify any potential hazards and determine where you will stop for rest breaks.
 Thorough vehicle checks are essential throughout the year but pay particular attention to the following checks during bad weather:

-- ▼ Tyre tread: worn tyres reduce starting traction by 30 50 per cent.
-It is good practice not to allow your tyre treads depth to get below 3mm (the legal limit for HGVs is 1mm) - Frozen brakes: check that the brake lines are not frozen and if defrosted have not split - Windows, windscreen wipers and mirrors: should be cleared of snow and cleaned to ensure good visibility.
-Check your windscreen wipers are working correctly to maximise your visibility in poor weather conditions - Fluid levels: ensure that the vehicle's fluids (water, oil, power steering fluid, brake fluid, anti-freeze fluid, windscreen wiper fluid and AdBlue) are topped up - Exhaust: check your exhaust system to make sure it is clear of snow - Vehicle and trailer body: remove as much snow as possible from the vehicle cab, trailer body, windows, lights, registration plates and doors using a long, clean, non-abrasive snow broom
+- Tyre tread: worn tyres reduce starting traction by 30 50 per cent.
+It is good practice not to allow your tyre treads depth to get below 3mm.
+The legal limit for HGV/PSV (vehicles over 3.5 tonne maximum authorised mass) is 1mm and is 1.6mm for vans/cars/minibuses (vehicles under 3.5 tonne maximum authorised mass) - Frozen brakes: check that the brake lines are not frozen and if defrosted have not split - Windows, windscreen wipers and mirrors: should be cleared of snow and cleaned to ensure good visibility.
+Check your windscreen wipers are working correctly to maximise your visibility in poor weather conditions - Fluid levels: ensure that the vehicle's fluids (water, oil, power steering fluid, brake fluid, anti-freeze fluid, windscreen wiper fluid and AdBlue) are topped up - Exhaust: check your exhaust system to make sure it is clear of snow - Vehicle and trailer body: remove as much snow as possible from the vehicle's windows, lights, registration plates and doors using a long, clean, non-abrasive snow broom.